wait-wro/uew-azure-how-to/azure-instruction.md

 1. Visit [portal.azure.com](https://portal.azure.com) and log in using your university account credentials.

 2. Once logged in, navigate to the main menu and select "Access student benefits" to explore available options.

+3. Click on "Get started for free" to proceed.

+4. Complete the Azure account creation process by providing your personal information and verifying your phone number as prompted.

+5. Enable double verification for your account by selecting the most suitable option and clicking "Next".